 A Power of Attorney and an Advance Care Directive is automatically ineffective on your death and does not overlap any authority granted in your Will.

-The greatest benefit of these powers is to enable others to make decisions on your behalf after you have suffered a legal incapacity (perhaps in a coma in hospital or suffering a degenerative disease such as Alzheimer's).
+The greatest benefit of these powers is to enable others to make decisions on your behalf after you have suffered a legal incapacity (perhaps in a coma in hospital or suffering a degenerative disease).